PiaSommerauer/PiaSommerauer.github.io/talks.md

 # Activities

+* Talk at ACL Student Research Workshop 2020: [Why is penguin more similar to polar bear than to sea gull?
+Analyzing conceptual knowledge in distributional models](https://www.aclweb.org/anthology/2020.acl-srw.18/)
 * Talk accepted at Interdisciplinary College 2020: [Can patterns of word usage tell us what lemon and moon have in common?
 Analyzing the semantic content of distributional semantic models](https://interdisciplinary-college.org/2020-rc2/) - unfortunately the event was canceled due to Covid-19.
 * Happy to have received a full scholarship for [Interdisciplinary College 2020](https://interdisciplinary-college.org/) - unfortunately the event was canceled due to Covid-19.
 * Presentation on 'Computational methods for the history of philosophy: Interpretative models and corpus building' together with Annapaola Ginammi at the symposium 'Computational approaches to (the history of) philosophy'! at the OSZW Conference 2019.